These delicate honey-sweetened blender crepes are served with 4-ingredient lemon greek yogurt filling.

 - To serve, spread a thin layer of filling over the crepe and roll the crepe or fold each crepe into quarters.
 If desired, sprinkle with powdered sugar.

-****Reduce heat if crepes begin to brown too quickly.
-Usually, first batch will require higher heat than subsequent batches.
+- Cooking Crepes: Reduce heat if crepes begin to brown too quickly.
+Usually, the first batch will require higher heat than subsequent batches.

 Keywords: wedding shower, summer, spring, brunch